freedomofpress/securedrop/docs/full_install.md

 # Tails setup

 *Tested with: Tails 1.2 released October 16, 2014*

-*TODO: dd'ing the live USB on Mac using the instructions on the Tails website is incredibly slow.
-There should be something we can do with the flags to dd to speed it up.*
+**TODO**: dd'ing the live USB on Mac using the instructions on the Tails website is incredibly slow.
+There should be something we can do with the flags to dd to speed it up.

-## SVS (TODO)
+## SVS

-This should be relatively unchanged from our current docs in `install.md`.
+**TODO**: This should be relatively unchanged from our current docs in `install.md`.

 ## Admin Workstation

-First, we will set up the Tails Live USB with persistence for the Admin Workstation.
+In this section we will set up the Tails Live USB with persistence for the Admin Workstation.
 Start by booting the Admin Workstation from the Tails Live USB.

 *Note: on the NUCs, you reboot by holding the power button down for a few seconds until it triggers the reboot.
 Once it reboots, hold F10 to get the boot menu.
 The transition from when you have a chance to hit F10 to when the NUC boots the default OS is very quick!*